zeuskeyz/C4-GRP2-WK2-IP/README.md

 - Open the file on a modern code editor e.g VS Code
 - Run the HTML index file using a modern browser e.g Google Chrome, Mozilla Firefox or Microsoft Edge

+#### BDD ####
+- Enter birthday input through a form in format YYYY-MM-DD
+- Choose Gender through a dropdown button
+- Click the submit button to display Akan name
+- Click the Clear button to clear your Akan name

 #### Technologies used: ####
 - HyperText Markup Language (HTML)
 - Cascading Style Sheets (CSS)